Updated April 26, 2023

+The following article provides an outline for Install Anaconda Python.
 Anaconda is a popular tool used in machine learning and Data Science.
 It is a free and open-source distribution of Python and R language.
-It aims to simplify the management and deployment of packages i.e. it gives you the liberty to create a separate environment with the packages that are needed in your project.
+It aims to simplify the management and deployment of packages, i.e. it gives you the liberty to create a separate environment with the packages that are needed in your project.
 You can create any number of environments based upon your projects with the required packages.
-Anaconda comes with a GUI Navigator known as Anaconda navigator which is a graphical user interface to the conda packages, and an anaconda prompt that is the command-line interface of anaconda navigator.
+Anaconda comes with a GUI Navigator known as Anaconda navigator, a graphical user interface to the conda packages.
+An anaconda prompt is the command-line interface of an anaconda navigator.

 Steps to Install Anaconda Python

-Steps to install the Anaconda distribution of Python on Windows 10 is as follows:
+Steps to install the Anaconda distribution of Python on Windows 10 are as follows:

 Go to Anaconda.com you will get the following page: